 - You can’t be a dependent on someone else’s income tax return.

-If you qualify, you can contribute as much as $3,450 to an HSA in 2018 if you have individual health coverage, or $6,900 if you have a family health plan.
+If you qualify, you can contribute as much as $3,550 to an HSA in 2020 if you have individual health coverage, or $7,100 if you have a family health plan.
 Moreover, if you’re 55 or older, you can contribute an additional $1,000 as a catch-up contribution.
 Contribution amounts can be flexible and can be made any time during the year up to the tax-filing deadline in April of the next year.
+For, 2020 the deadline for contributions has been extended until July 15th.

 The money in your HSA remains available for future qualified medical expenses even if you change health insurance plans, change employers or retire.
 Funds left in your account continue to grow tax-free.